Elena Elisseeva/Shutterstock

 What happens if I move after buying solar panels?

-The lifespan of solar panels averages around 25 years, although some newer models can last much longer.
+The lifespan of solar panels averages around 25 to 30 years, although some newer models can last even longer.
 But many homeowners won’t live in a single home for that long.
-The good news is that having a working solar system installed on your roof increases your home’s resale value by an average of $15,000, which could completely cover the initial cost of the solar system.
-The average payback period for solar panels is between 7 – 9 years, so it’s best to wait until that payback period has ended before moving in order to fully recoup your investment.
+The good news is that installing a working solar system on your roof increases your home’s resale value by an average of $15,000, which could help you recover the initial cost of the solar system.

 Are there any disadvantages to solar energy?